 When I was very young I found some caterpillars on a milkweed plant.
 Having heard about how caterpillars turned into butterflies, I put one of the them into a jar with some milkweed leaves just to see what would happen.

 Will we emerge as glorious Monarchs, beautiful, free, and independent; or will we become something else; maybe, something less?
-It is my belief that what emerges is determined primarily by the decisions we make inside our chrysalis.
+It is my belief that what emerges is determined primarily by the choices and decisions we make inside our chrysalis.

 This brings me to the purpose of this blog; to explore our choices and their potential impact on what we are becoming.
 Since I am a fellow caterpillar, I do not pretend to have, of my own, any superior knowledge or wisdom to aid in becoming a butterfly, so I rely on commonly accepted wisdom, primarily Jewish and Christian scriptures, for guidance; and of course your comments and feedback.